Are you interested in adding greenery to your home? Wondering which indoor plants are easiest to grow in the Indian climate?

 Here are 41 best easy to grow Indoor plants in India:

-“Mother in law’s Tongue” as it’s commonly referred to in a lighter vein, makes for an ideal indoor plant for several reasons.
+“Mother in law’s Tongue” as it’s commonly referred to, makes for an ideal indoor plant for several reasons.
 It’s ornamental value adds a dash of beauty to your house.

 Snake plant requires minimal care and to top it all, has superior air purification qualities.
 It removes four out of five toxins and is counted among one of the few plants that also remove carbon dioxide at night.